By Tommy Hough

 And no matter how awful the news is today – and it's bad – with the administration's abandonment of the Paris Climate Accord, yearlong wildfires and rising sea levels, our National Monuments defiled and the Arctic National Wildlife Refuge threatened, I tell you, THIS is not the end of the story.
 The end has yet to be written, and it's up to us, and you, to visualize and take the action in our club's name to make that happen.

-Here's to the hope that all animals will live lives free of burden and cruelty, from the snail to the eagle, and that our wildlife truly have the room they need to roam and be free.
+Here's to the hope that all animals and species will live lives free of burden and cruelty, from the snail to the eagle, and that our wildlife truly have the room they need to roam and be free.

 Here's to wilderness for all, from desert basins to the summits of the Sierras to our miles of coast.
-And here's to ridges and meadows ripe for wandering, room to explore, and time to connect with each other and the better vibrations of our home planet.
+And here's to ridges and meadows ripe for wandering, room to explore, and time to connect with each other and the better vibrations of our planet.

 My friends, we will write the ending.
 Thank you for the last three-and-a-half years of allowing me to serve as your president.